Group23Software/OpenEvent/README.md

 To run the app make sure you have all prerequisites first.

 Then simply cd into the OpenEvent.Web directory, restore all the packages (install any extra stuff, should only need to do once) and then run the program.

+Running the first time will take along time as it downloads all npm packages and will re compile them into **esm2015** from **es2015**

 ```sh
 $ cd OpenEvent.Web